José de Anchieta, SJ

 Anchieta and other Jesuits ministered to the Portuguese in Brazil, but their primary work was with the natives, bringing them into small settlements where they could be educated, catechized, and protected from exploitation and slavery.
 This missionary strategy foreshadowed the famous reductions in Paraguay.

 Anchieta devised a writing system for Tupi, the main native language in the area, and wrote a Tupi grammar and dictionary, several catechisms, songs, poetry and other works that make him the founder of Brazilian literature.
 Once, held as a hostage for three months, he wrote his long Poem do Virgin on the sand of Iperoig Beach to pass the time.
-He was beatified by Pope John Paul II on 20th of June, 1980, and will be canonized by Pope Francis at the beginning of April 2014.
+He was beatified by Pope John Paul II on 20th of June, 1980, and was added to the calendar of the saint by Pope Francis on 3 April 2014.
+On the occasion of his canonization, the General of the Society of Jesus wrote the folloowing:

 BRAZIL, 1941, the 4th centenary of the Society of Jesus, Scott 509